robwco/workshop-marketing/rfps.md

 <div class="reading wrap" markdown="1">

+For the purposes of this guide.
+I'll be using Bidsketch whenever you see a proposal software.

+**(Above all, it's just important that you use SOMETHING to create proposals.
+Don't make the mistake of spending hours in InDesign or Keynote.)**

 ## Reaching out, on auto-pilot

 One of the biggest ways you can save time is to have a process for replying to RFPs over email .
 Not even the proposal part.
 Instead the email part is what takes a long time.